top of page

 Creatively, Harry is also hard to categorise.
 Do you label him a satirist, a composer, a performer or an impresario?
 As he flitted effortlessly between them all, it appears he fell between the tidy labels that historians and academics like to use and got lost.

-As we’ve discovered, bringing a forgotten satirist and composer back from the dead after 108 years has to be done slowly and carefully.
-Curiosity is mixed with suspicion and one has to prove that he was and is relevant.
+As we’ve discovered, bringing a forgotten satirist and composer back from the dead after 100 years has to be done carefully.
+Curiosity is mixed with suspicion, and one has to prove his uniqueness and relevance.

-This site and Anthony Binns' 2022 biography, The Funniest Man in London, are some of the steps we’ve taken to ensure that he is.
+This site and Anthony Binns' 2022 biography, The Funniest Man in London, are some of the steps we’ve taken.
 In the pipeline is the Pelissier’s Follies Songbook, a radio documentary and a musical revue.

 • Twitter